-In the case of grassland management, the dominant intensity level in the base scenario is gras silage production with 3 cuts.
-No substantial changes take place in scenarios 1 to 5 take place, but there is a small tendency to reduce he share of grassland with 2 cuts and a slight increase of 5-cuts systems (Figure 22).
+In the case of grassland management, the dominant intensity level in the base scenario is grass silage production with 3 cuts.
+No substantial changes take place in scenarios 1 to 5, but there is a small tendency to reduce the share of grassland with 2 cuts and a slight increase of 5-cuts systems (Figure 22).
+This seems especially the case in scenarios with a subsidy of 65 euro per ton CO2eq emission reduction, compared to scenarios with 130 euro per ton CO2eq emission reduction.
+Basically this stickiness, demonstrates the limited substitution possibilities on dairy farms between own produced feed and purchased feed if upstream emissions are included.